 This allowed the crew to evacuate in inflatable rafts.
 After some minutes on the surface, the plane sank to the bottom mostly intact.
 It sank not far away from the coast but took the body of the co-pilot with it to the sea bottom.

 Since the plane is very deep, with the bottom around 70m, this location is available only for experienced divers.
-Dive has to be planned well since this is beyond “normal” diving.
+The dive has to be planned well since this is beyond “normal” diving.
 It is not so far away from the coast, so some of the dives end up ascending and doing deco along the coast and not in the blue.

 1. This is the best underwater wreck of B-17 in terms of completeness and overall structural integrity.

-2. Island Vis has more B-17 wrecks waiting to be discovered or explored.
+7. Island Vis has more B-17 wrecks waiting to be discovered or explored.

-3. Island Vis has B-24 wrecks as well, discovered and explored or waiting to be discovered or explored.
+8. Island Vis has B-24 wrecks as well, discovered and explored or waiting to be discovered or explored.

-5. 46 planes survive in complete form, nine of which are airworthy, and 39 of which reside in the United States.
+12. 46 planes survive in complete form, nine of which are airworthy, and 39 of which reside in the United States.

 13. B-17 Flying Fortress G-BEDF Sally B is the last remaining airworthy B-17 in Europe